- Credit Reporting Basics

 Generally, only an employer or prospective employer needs your written consent to obtain a report.
 An exception is Vermont where any user needs your oral or written consent.
 In practice, most potential creditors ask for your permission to review your report.
 Your permission is not required when inquiries are made in connection with a pre-approved credit offer.

-How can I obtain a free copy of my credit report?
+How can I obtain a copy of my credit report?

 You can get a free copy of your credit report once a year from each of the three credit bureaus -- Equifax, Experian, and TransUnion.